 How to Get to Corfu

 The island has its own airport.
 So you can easily reach Corfu by air or by ferry from Italy as well.
 The island is well connected by an affordable bus service and on time.
 It is also possible to rent out a taxi or a scooter to explore the island at your own pace.

 Backpackers looking to get off the beaten track will delight in Lefkada.
 Despite being connected to the mainland by a bridge, Lefkada is not well known to the masses and boasts some of the best beaches in all of Europe.
 Beaches dot much of the coast of Lefkada, with the western beaches being a picture of paradise with their huge bleached cliffs, white sand, and turquoise waters.

 Some of our favourite beaches were Mylos Beach and Porto Katsiki Beach.
 Both of which are stunning and secluded.
 If you are an avid windsurfer or if you would just like to chance your hand at the sport, then Vassiliki Beach is the place to be.
 It is one of the top windsurfing destinations in Europe and has a host of restaurants, bars, and shops.

 You’ll need a week if you want to explore all the best beaches in Lefkada.
 However, one of the great things about them is that you don’t need to rent a beach chair or umbrella to relax on these Greek beaches.
 They are great for the budget traveller who would prefer to rock up with their own towels and snacks.

 Submitted by Oksana & Max, Drink Tea & Travel

-- The famous ‘Shipwreck beach’ is one of the most identifiable images and the reason why many people visit Greece in the first place.
+- The famous beach – ‘Shipwreck beach is one of the most identifiable images and the reason why many people visit Greece in the first place.

 - A taste of Greek culture by seeing Zakynthos inland with its vineyards and olive oil factories.